 Muscle strains and sprains can also be a result of poor sitting or lifting posture.

 Cold and Flu

 It can be tough having to deal with the miserable symptoms of colds or the flu, such as headache, fever and a sore throat.
 But your body can also feel achy and sore as a result of colds or the flu.

 Muscle pains experienced during a cold or flu can be the result of your immune system releasing chemicals into your body to help protect and fight off infection.
 These chemicals can affect muscle proteins, producing muscle pains.

 How do I relieve body aches and pains?

-Pain normally works as your body’s early warning system, so it’s helpful to address the source of pain where you can.
-This could mean changing the layout of your office desk to improve your sitting posture, or to reduce strain on your hands and wrists.
+Pain normally works as your body’s early warning system, so it can be helpful to address the source of pain where you can.
+This could mean changing the layout of your office desk to improve your sitting posture or to reduce strain on your hands and wrists.

 If you already have a muscle strain or sprain: